 test=# SELECT 'YESTERDAY'::date, 'TODAY'::date, 'TOMORROW'::date; date | date | date ------------+------------+------------ 2013-08-05 | 2013-08-06 | 2013-08-07 (1 row)

-Those three PostgreSQL constants allow you to fetch those important dates in SQL fast and easily.
+These three PostgreSQL constants allow you to fetch important dates in SQL quickly and easily.
 There is no need for nasty math here.
-PostgreSQL can handle dates as February 29th and so on nicely.

 Consider the following example: